CharlesYiu/declare-js/README.md

 # declare.js
-Allows to declare written html and use them elsewhere without rewriting.
+Allows declaring tags with html inside and reusing them without rewriting

 # Import script
 You can simply paste this: